Updated on October 18, 2019

 Capital gains tax, when applied to cryptocurrency, is relatively simple to reason about.
 If purchased cryptocurrency appreciates in value, the profits generated from its disposal are treated as a capital gain.
 Inversely, if cryptocurrency decreases in value, the losses incurred upon disposal can be deducted against other capital gains in order to minimize tax obligations 2.

 It is also worth noting that capital losses can be deducted against ANY type of capital gains - not just from cryptocurrencies.
-If you sell your house for a profit then you may be able to deduct losses from crypto trading to reduce your tax liability.
-It is however recommended that you consult a tax professional before doing so.
+For ex. if you sell your house for a profit then you can deduct any losses from crypto trading to reduce your taxable gains.

 Capital gains are declared on Form 8949.
-It’s important to keep accurate records for each individual cryptocurrency transaction (date, amount, fees) in order to calculate your capital gains correctly and ensure you do not overpay on your taxes.
+You will need an accurate record of every cryptocurrency transaction (date, amount, fees, cost) in order to calculate your capital gains correctly and ensure you do not overpay on your taxes.
+This is usually the most tricky part in filing your crypto taxes and you may find it easier to use a crypto tax software for it.

 The amount of tax you will pay depends on how long you have held your crypto.